 “Stunned as I was that the memo had been leaked, I was also astonished by the depth of the conversation it unleashed, as well as the speed.
 It seemed that everyone–customers, partners, analysts, reporters, industry insiders, and business “experts”–had an opinion about the memo, its motive, what it meant for the future of the company as well as what it said about me as a leader.”

-“Amid the circus of speculation, we captured the company’s quandry in an interview with The New York Times: “The question is always, how do you keep things in balance?”
+“Amid the circus of speculation, we captured the company’s quandary in an interview with The New York Times: “The question is always, how do you keep things in balance?”

 It would seem that those have been Disney’s own challenges.
-No better example of this has been The Disney Stores, which in the beginning were “little theme park gems” scattered across the country.
+There is no better example of this than The Disney Stores, which in the beginning, were “little theme park gems” scattered across the country.
 But as their numbers increased, and as the quality of their retailing experience cheapened, people walked away.
 After selling the stores, then taking them back over, Disney has had to work hard in recent years to reinvent the Disney Store experience.

 So it is with Disney’s parks.
 The experience must be kept in balance.
 Done right, it could really add to the guest experience in the parks.
 Done poorly, it will probably go the way of McDonalds, who at one time was a major sponsor.
 There is nothing wrong with bringing a great product.
 But it must be supported by a great people to serve it, an amazing place to enjoy it, and solid processes to make the wait reasonable.
 It’s about the entire experience.

 What do you think?
 Do you like the cafe at Disney California Adventure?
 Do you think it will add or subtract to the experience at Walt Disney World?
 Will it be like Be Our Guest is turning out to be?
 Or will it be simply become extinct like the McDonald’s Petrifies at Disney’s Animal Kingdom?